 There is currently no numerical water quality standard for TP in the State of New Hampshire.
 However, the relationship between TP and algal biomass is well documented in scientific literature.
-This TMDL was therefore developed for TP and is designed to protect Webster Lake and its designated uses impacted by the presence of potentially hepatotoxic cyanobacteria.
+This TMDL was therefore developed for TP and is designed to protect Pearly Lake and its designated uses impacted by excessive chl a and cyanobacteria levels and low dissolved oxygen concentrations.